cyberbotics/webots-doc/reference/muscle.md

 - The `colors` field specifies the color of the spheroid at the three different muscle states: idle (item 0), contracting (item 1), and relaxing (item 2).
 Only three colors are used, so if more items are specified then they will be ignored.
 If only two colors are defined, then the idle color (item 0) is also used when the muscle is relaxing.
-If only one color is defined, then the specified color will be used for all the muscle states.
+If only one color is defined, then the specified color is be used for all the muscle states.
 If `colors` field is empty, the default color (pure red) is used for all the muscle states.

 - The `visible` field is used to show (TRUE) or hide (FALSE) the muscle in the 3D scene.